Françafrique: Franc zone

 The parity of the CFA franc to the euro has allowed French companies and French people to buy African resources (e.g., cocoa, coffee, gold, uranium, etc.) without having to pay any foreign currency.
 It also serves as a guaranty for French investments in the region as the CFA franc is pegged on the euro which means that there is little risks of monetary fluctuations.
 Many French corporations such as TotalEnergies, Orange, or Bouygues have used this free movement of capital to bring back profits made in these 14 countries, without any typical risks associated to foreign currency exchanges.

 Critics of the CFA franc also point to the structure of the CFA franc to euro convertibility as being unfair since the economic cycles happening inside the Eurozone differ from those happening in the UEMOA and the CEMAC.
 This indirectly leaves the 14 African states subject to EU dynamics in terms of monetary policy.
 Nonetheless, while the European Central Bank's main mission is to control inflation in the EU, most African states' present priorities are creating jobs and investing in infrastructures, which are policies driving inflation.
 Therefore, some say that the convertibility of the CFA franc is a disservice to the development of African nations.

+Experts also denounce the CFA franc as a symbol of persistent French monetary dominance in Africa.

+In May 2025, activists, economists and civil society representatives opposed to the use of the CFA franc will organize conferences and meetings across African capitals.

+On 16 May 2025, a demonstration dubbed "5,000 young people march for Cheikh Anta Diop" brought thousands of protesters to the streets of Dakar, Senegal.
+The demonstration was led by pan-Africanist movements, which made demands, including the abandonment of the CFA franc, as "a neocolonial currency and a demand for financial reparations from France for centuries of exploitation of Africa".